DafnyVSCode/Dafny-VSCode/README.md

 Dafny support for Visual Studio Code.

 ## Features

-* **NEW** CounterExamples are not shown directly anymore, because of performance issues.
-You still can dafny.automaticShowCounterModel to true or use F7.
-* Display counter example for failing proof (requires Dafny +1.9.15)
-* IntelliSense for classes
-* Compile and Run dfy file
+* Provides .dfy language support to vscode.
+* Automatic installation of Dafny
 * Update notification if there is a newer release of Dafny.
-* CodeLens showing method references
-* DafnyDefinition provider to support refactorings in the future
 * Automatic verification as one types
-* Automatic installation of Dafny
-* Provides .dfy language support to vscode.
-* Spawns a DafnyServer in the background and sends veification requests upon opening and saving Dafny files.
   * Errors, warnings and hints are shown through the vscode interface.
-When there are no errors, you get a thumbup on the status bar.
+  * When there are no errors, you get a thumbsup on the status bar
+* Display counter examples for failing proofs
+* CodeLens showing method references
+* IntelliSense for classes
+* Compile and Run dfy file
 * Syntax highlighting thanks to [sublime-dafny](https://github.com/erggo/sublime-dafny).
 See file `LICENSE_sublime-dafny.rst` for license.
 * Left hand side status bar item provides information about the current file.
 * Right hand size status bar item relates to the state of the DafnyServer.
+* DafnyDefinition provider to support refactorings in the future

 ![assertions animation](simpleassert.gif)
 More examples at the end...